jasonabanico/FibonacciTrader/README.md

 ## Strategy (not financial advice)

-- Use history to determine retracement level to buy and extension level to sell.
+- Use history to determine the extension level to sell and the retracement level to buy again.

 ## Additional Features